HarithHarizal/point-blink/README.md

 # point&blank

 Eye Tracker Mouse Control A Python 2026 JagHacks Hackathon team project

+# TO USE:
+This is a Local web application, so to reactivate it yourself, download the source code app.py (and optionally the style.css) and commit this to the Python Console: **Streamlit run app.py** Make sure all libraries are downloaded

 ----------------------------
 Team of Wonderful Contributors Refer to this Devpost page: https://devpost.com/software/point-blink?ref_content=my-projects-tab&ref_feature=my_projects